 - Practice proper cough etiquette.

-- If you become ill with flu or coronavirus symptoms, call your doctor first before coming to a health care clinic or hospital.
+- If you become ill with flu or coronavirus symptoms, call your doctor right away.

 “Much like other illnesses we see during this time of year, practicing good hygiene is essential,” said Kate Maguire, Marshfield Clinic Health System Director of Infection Prevention.
 “If you don’t feel well, stay home from work or school.”